Apple A13 Bionic vs Exynos 9820 vs Exynos 9825 compare

 Hardware and Performance

-Taking a look at the Exynos siblings, we see an octa-core setup with three design clusters.
-Firstly we have two Samsung developed custom Mangoose cores clocked at 2.73 GHz, two Cortex-A75 performance cores and four Cortex-A55 efficiency cores.
-Now for the 9825, the clock speed of the two performance cores is clocked at 2.4 GHz and in 9820 the clock speed of the two performance cores is clocked at 2.31 GHz.
-The rest of the specifications for both the cores remains the same with the four efficient cores clocked at 1.95 GHz in both the cases.
+Looking at the Exynos siblings, we see an octa-core setup with three design clusters.
+Firstly, two Samsung-developed custom Mangoose cores clocked at 2.73 GHz, two Cortex-A75 performance cores, and four Cortex-A55 efficiency cores.
+Now, for the 9825, the clock speed of the two performance cores is clocked at 2.4 GHz, and in 9820, the clock speed of the two performance cores is clocked at 2.31 GHz.
+The rest of the specifications for both cores remain the same, with the four efficient cores clocked at 1.95 GHz.

 The Exynos 9820 comes with a normal 7nm fabrication, while in the case of the 9825, Samsung goes for the EUV 7nm fabrication.
-This gives the 9825 an edge over 9820 over the efficiency, even though it’s very minimal.
+This gives the 9825 an edge over the 9820 in efficiency, even though it’s minimal.
 Moving on to the A13, we get a second-generation 7nm fabrication.
-This results in the Apple A13 Bionic having a total of 8.5 billion transistors, which is higher than the Exynos siblings.
+This results in the Apple A13 Bionic having 8.5 billion transistors, higher than the Exynos siblings.

-Moving on from the CPU to the GPU, both on the Exynos 9820 and the 9825 we see the flagship level Mali-G76MP12 GPU.
-Now even though both of them share the same GPU model, there is a difference in the clock speed of this GPU on both the processors.
-The Exynos 9820’s GPU functions at 720 MHz while the Exynos 9825’s GPU functions at 800 MHz.
-In the case of Apple though, they have their GPU which together with Apple’s optimization on software and hardware functions as a complete beast for graphics-intensive tasks.
-Apple here also claims an improve boost of 20% in speed and 40 in Efficiency.
+Moving from the CPU to the GPU, both on the Exynos 9820 and the 9825, we see the flagship-level Mali-G76MP12 GPU.
+Now, even though both share the same GPU model, there is a difference in the clock speed of this GPU on both processors.
+The Exynos 9820’s GPU functions at 720 MHz, while the Exynos 9825’s GPU functions at 800 MHz.
+In the case of Apple, though, they have their GPU, which, together with Apple’s optimization of software and hardware, functions as a complete beast for graphics-intensive tasks.
+Apple here also claims an improved boost of 20% in speed and 40 in efficiency.
 Apple also claims that this is the best GPU in comparison to all the other ones out there.

 Artificial Intelligence

-The A13 Bionic chip has its 8-core NPU, which is similar to last year’s NPU found in the A12 chip, but with improved performance.
-Now we see a 20% speed bump along with a 15% bump in Efficiency.
-So now performing AI tasks on an iPhone is faster than ever before.
-In actual interpretation, the NPU on the A13 Bionic chip is capable of performing 1 Trillion tasks per second.
+The A13 Bionic chip has an 8-core NPU, similar to last year’s NPU found in the A12 chip, but with improved performance.
+Now, we see a 20% speed bump along with a 15% bump in efficiency.
+So now, performing AI tasks on an iPhone is faster than ever before.
+In actual interpretation, the NPU on the A13 Bionic chip can perform 1 Trillion tasks per second.

-Now for both the Exynos 9820 and 9825, we have the same NPU unit.
-There is no difference here at all except the fact they both of them are capable of performing AI tasks 7 times faster than last year’s NPU on the Exynos 9810.
-In terms of numbers though, we can conclude that A13 Bionic leads the AI category against the Exynos siblings.
+Now, for both the Exynos 9820 and 9825, we have the same NPU unit.
+There is no difference here at all except the fact that both of them are capable of performing AI tasks seven times faster than last year’s NPU on the Exynos 9810.
+In terms of numbers, though, we can conclude that A13 Bionic leads the AI category against the Exynos siblings.

 Geekbench & AnTuTu Benchmark Scores

-As it is evident from the huge difference in the numbers, the Exynos 9820 and 9825 are way behind the A13 Bionic in terms of benchmark scores.
+As is evident from the vast difference in the numbers, the Exynos 9820 and 9825 are way behind the A13 Bionic benchmark scores.

 A13 Bionic Exynos 9825 9820 antutu Benchmark Scores